open-ephys/gui-docs/source/User-Manual/Plugins/Bandpass-Filter.rst

 If the Bandpass Filter plugin receives data from multiple incoming streams, a subset of these streams can be bypassed to conserve CPU cycles.
 For example, this can be helpful for Neuropixels probes if you only want to filter the LFP band channels, and not the AP band channels.
 Bypassing a stream is more efficient than deselecting all of its channels, as the plugin only needs to perform one check for the whole stream, rather than checking every channel.

-To bypass a stream in the Bandpass Filter, click the vertical lines on the right-hand side of the plugin to bring up the Stream Selector, browse to the appropriate stream, and make sure the "Bypass" button is checked.
+To bypass a stream in the Bandpass Filter, click the vertical lines on the right-hand side of the plugin to bring up the Stream Selector, browse to the appropriate stream, and right-click on the row to select "Disable stream".
+The bypassed stream will be red in color, as shown in the following image:

 .. image:: ../../_static/images/plugins/bandpassfilter/bandpassfilter-02.png
   :alt: Annotated Bandpass Filter bypass operation